netdata/netdata/collectors/statsd.plugin/README.md

    dimension = pattern 'myapp.api.get.* '' last 1 1
 ```

 The above will add dimension named `200`, `400` and `500` (yes, Netdata extracts the wildcarded part of the metric name - so the dimensions will be named with whatever the `*` matched).
-You can rename the dimensions with this:
+Rename the dimensions with this:

 ```
 [dictionary]